 For over a century, the entertainment industry has displayed more than its fair share of racism.
 Since the conception of full-length motion pictures, there has been egregious discrimination against minorities in film.
 The first film ever shown at the White House, in 1915, was Birth of a Nation, a film that glorified the Ku Klux Klan and demonized African-Americans in the South.
 The first American “talkie” was The Jazz Singer in 1927, which featured white actor Al Jolson performing in blackface.
 From cinema’s very conception, minorities have “long felt the full brunt of the ‘whitewashing’ of roles”, as Tom Brook of the BBC puts it.

 Many of the most famous films of the mid-20th century – films we regard today as classics – are also some of the most racist.
 In Breakfast at Tiffany’s (1961), white actor Mickey Rooney wore yellowface while playing the Asian character of Mr. Yunioshi.
 In Othello (1965), another white actor Laurence Olivier portrayed the title character in blackface (despite the fact that Shakespearean productions of the play had begun including black actors in 1826).
-The Disney film Peter Pan (1953) only encouraged the harmful stereotypes attributed to Native Americans, with the offensive caricatures of Tiger Lily and the “Piccaninny” tribe.
+And the Disney film Peter Pan (1953) only encouraged the harmful stereotypes attributed to Native Americans, with the offensive caricatures of Tiger Lily and the “Piccaninny” tribe.

 For the most part, these extreme depictions have faded from Hollywood – the last serious depiction of blackface was in Soul Man in 1986.
 But racism still haunts the film industry: it just does so more subtly.
 Instead of a flagrant stain upon cinema, it is a shadow that lurks in the background.
 Instead of blackface, there is whitewashing.